Frequently Asked Questions

 The application for Fall 2020 will open in November 2019.
 The SOPHAS application for the Michigan Public Health online MPH program will have a priority deadline of February 15 with the final deadline being May 1, 2020.

 The application deadline for Fall 2019 has passed.

 How long is the program?

-The program is designed to be completed in 20 months with an expectation of ~15 hours per week spent on coursework.
+The program is designed to be completed in 20 months, with an expectation of 10-15 hours per week spent on coursework, making it feasible for working professionals to earn this degree.
 View a sample course schedule.